-The front walkway has cracked and settled differentially.
+The patio has settled differentially.
 This was probably caused by inadequate preparation of the soil prior to the placement of the concrete.
-This condition can be repaired by pressure grouting the sunken portion of the walkway or by removing and replacing it.
-Grinding down the raised edges of the concrete will also mitigate the hazard.
-The walkway remains functional despite this condition.
+This condition can be repaired by pressure grouting the sunken portion of the patio or by removing and replacing it.
+The patio remains functional despite this condition.
 However, the raised edges of the concrete can be a trip hazard for some people.
 Repairs should be made as necessary.